Home Water Filtration Systems: How to Choose the Right Option

 Many local governments provide access to basic, microbial water testing services through district health units, though the emphasis here is on the word “basic”.
 Government testing is typically for bacteriological contamination only, not chemical contamination.
 While bacteriological insights certainly are useful, a sample of, say, sterile water laced with arsenic, would still get a potable rating according to these simple tests.
 Yes, bacteria can hurt you, but most of the public anxiety about drinking water these days springs from possible chemical contaminants, doesn’t it?
 The knowledge most of us have of chemical hazards is incomplete, so we’re especially nervous.

 More complete testing for a range of substances is available through private labs, with costs ranging from $50 to $400 per test.
 Google the name of the area where you live, plus “water testing” and you’ll find the most important local testing options.
 But even then, such tests will only provide a snapshot of current water purity.
-Water quality will change over time, and old test results can’t necessarily warn you of new dangers.
+Water quality changes over time, and old test results can’t necessarily warn you of new dangers.
 If you have reasons to be concerned about your drinking water now, how long will a safe test result ease your mind?
 Yes, drinking water analysis is useful, but for most of us it isn’t the complete answer to our concerns, even when the results are apparently reassuring.

 Water Filtration Step#2: Protection Against Chemical Contaminants

-If you’re connected to a large municipal water supply, your primary concern is probably about chemical contaminants, not microorganisms.
+If you’re connected to a municipal water supply, your primary concern is probably about chemical contaminants, not microorganisms.
 Sure, microbes can and do get into municipal water (especially in countries that haven’t yet got the infrastructure to deliver bacteria-free water every time), but the systems that deliver safe water are designed to eliminate these critters at source.
 There are exceptions to this, of course, such as the recent awareness of water-borne parasites which can’t always be killed by conventional treatment methods.
 But by-and-large, constant monitoring and public announcements will usually keep you informed if micro-organisms enter your municipal supply.
 Ironically, chlorine is the tool most often used to purify water municipally, and chlorine is now one of the leading causes of health concerns (and taste concerns) among the discerning water-drinking public.
 Just consider the popularity of carbon filter jugs and you’ll see what I mean.
 In fact, chlorine has become a real source for concern, and for good reason.

 A growing list of scientific findings suggests that when chlorine reacts with organic substances (such as bacteria) in water, it produces a family of chemical by-products called trihalomethanes.
 Water drawn from surface sources, such as lakes and rivers, is most likely to contain organic substances.
 In high enough concentrations, trihalomethanes have been linked to serious health problems.
 At first these studies were easy to ignore, but as similar findings arise from more and more studies, it’s getting difficult to dismiss them.
 Even the steam from chlorinated showers has received scientific scrutiny as a source of inhalable trihalomethanes that are even greater than those ingested from drinking the water.